How Does Tubal Surgery Compare to Other Infertility Treatments?

 The biggest risk associated with tubal surgery is tubal (ectopic) pregnancy.
 A tubal pregnancy is more likely in women who have had tubal surgery or tubal disease.
 In an ectopic pregnancy, the fertilized egg remains in the fallopian tube and begins to grow there instead of traveling to the uterus.
 The fallopian tube is not big enough to hold a baby and will eventually burst if the pregnancy continues.
 Common symptoms include irregular bleeding and lower abdominal pain.

-Additional risks include damage to other organs and reaction to anesthesia.
+Additional risks include damage to other organs and a reaction to anesthesia.

-A 2008 study published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine and summarized in gynecologists’ professional journal Contemporary Ob/Gyn, showed that the Wurn Technique achieved a 61% success rate opening blocked fallopian tubes in women with totally blocked tubes.
-Most of these women went on to conceive naturally and a number have had subsequent pregnancies and births with no further therapy.
+A 2008 study published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine and summarized in the gynecologists’ professional journal Contemporary Ob/Gyn, showed that the Wurn Technique® achieved a 61% success rate in opening blocked fallopian tubes in women with totally blocked tubes.
+Most of these women went on to conceive naturally, and a number have had subsequent pregnancies and births with no further therapy.

 References